 BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

 The BetMGM bonus code 'SI1500' delivers a $1,500 First Bet for new users betting on Sunday's Seattle vs New England showdown.
-This welcome offer provides bonus bets back if your first wager loses on the Big Game.
-Check out the latest sportsbook promos available Friday, Feb.
-6.
+This welcome offer provides bonus bets back if your first wager loses, making it an ideal opportunity to bet on the Big Game.
+New customers can explore various sportsbook promos available as of Saturday, Feb.
+7.

 How the BetMGM bonus code works for Seattle vs New England betting